oftw-at-stanford/oftw-at-stanford/content/ambassadors.md

 ## What are ambassadors?

-Ambassadors are individuals that have been accepted to promote the Stanford One For the World message and encourage others to take the pledge.
+Ambassadors are individuals that have been accepted to promote the {{< data "site" "name" >}} message and encourage others to take the pledge.

 ## What are the perks of being an ambassador?